Peter Forsberg: Philadelphia Flyers (2005–2007)

 Peter Forsberg returned to Modo Hockey during the 2004–05 NHL lockout.
 He had signed a one-year contract even before the 2004–05 NHL season was confirmed cancelled.
 Coached by his father and teammates with NHL players Henrik and Daniel Sedin and Markus Näslund, Forsberg played only 33 of Modo's 50 regular season games because of surgery after dislocating his left wrist and breaking a bone in his hand.
 He scored 39 points (13 goals and 26 assists) and tied for eighth in the league scoring race.
 Modo finished sixth in the regular season and lost in the first round of the playoffs against Färjestad BK in a six-game series in which Forsberg only played one game.

-After the end of the season and with the return of the NHL, Forsberg returned to North America.
+After the season and with the return of the NHL, Forsberg returned to North America.
 The implementation of a salary cap was a blow to the Colorado Avalanche, one of the highest spenders in the league, and they were forced to let go of Forsberg and Adam Foote to save room in the cap for Joe Sakic and Rob Blake.
 He refused a four-year, $13.5 million offer from the Avalanche before signing a two-year, $11.5 million contract with the Philadelphia Flyers, the team that drafted Forsberg 14 years earlier.

 Before the season started, he had surgery to remove a bursa sac from his right ankle.
 He debuted with the Flyers on October 5 against the New York Rangers.
 He registered two assists in his first game and 12 in his first six.
-Despite only playing 60 games, mostly because of a groin injury, he scored 75 points (19 goals and 56 assists).
+Despite playing only 60 games, mostly because of a groin injury, he scored 75 points (19 goals and 56 assists).
 The Flyers lost in the first round of the playoffs against the Buffalo Sabres.

 After the season, he had surgery on his right ankle and foot to correct deformities because of an abnormal arch that caused him to stretch his ankle tendons.
-He was expected to have the same surgery done on his left foot and to be sidelined until January, but a doctor decided he did not need it and he was ready to play by the start of the 2006–07 NHL season.
+He was expected to have the same surgery done on his left foot and be sidelined until January, but a doctor decided he did not need it and he was ready to play by the start of the 2006–07 NHL season.
 On 14 September 2006, Forsberg became the 15th captain in Flyers history, replacing Derian Hatcher (the interim captain after Keith Primeau retired).
 The season was troubled for him: while the Flyers were having their worst season ever, Forsberg had not fully recovered from his right foot problems and had doubts about his future.